Lincoln Town Car: Powertrain details

 The third-generation Town Car carried over the 4.6L SOHC 16-valve V8 from the previous generation.
-Again offered in two configurations, the engine was retuned for 205hp (single exhaust) and 220hp (dual exhaust) outputs.
+Again offered in two configurations, the engine was retuned for 205 hp (single exhaust) and 220 hp (dual exhaust) outputs.
 In a functional change, the coil packs previously used were replaced by a coil-on-plug ignition system.
 Fail-safe cooling was introduced for the V8, including a two-speed electronic radiator fan.
 Several engine and chassis components were relocated as part of the redesign, with the coolant reservoir moving from the passenger fender well and onto the radiator fan shroud; the power steering reservoir was moved from the driver-side fender well to the front of the engine.
-For the 2001 model year, the 4.6L V8 received "Performance Improved" (PI) cylinder heads, which increased horsepower to 220hp (single exhaust) and 235hp (dual exhaust).
+For the 2001 model year, the 4.6L V8 received "Performance Improved" (PI) cylinder heads, which increased horsepower to 220 hp (single exhaust) and 235 hp (dual exhaust).

 As with the previous generation, the Town Car (and all other Panther-chassis vehicles) used the 4R70W 4-speed automatic transmission.

-As part of the 2003 revision, the dual-exhaust version of the 4.6L V8 became standard for the Town Car, retuned to 239hp (shared with the Crown Victoria Police Interceptor, along with its numerically-higher 3.27:1 rear axle ratio).
+As part of the 2003 revision, the dual-exhaust version of the 4.6L V8 became standard for the Town Car, retuned to 239 hp (shared with the Crown Victoria Police Interceptor, along with its numerically-higher 3.27:1 rear axle ratio).
 To reduce noise issues, exhaust-system hangers were relocated onto the frame rails.
 Several functional changes were made to the V8 engine, as the oil capacity was enlarged to 6 quarts; a variable-speed cooling fan replaced the previous two-speed unit.
 To improve emissions performance, the EGR system was updated and the fuel system became return-less.
 A new engine cover was added to the top of the engine; the shroud was now the mount for the power steering reservoir (previously bolted to the engine); the oil fill cap switched sides on the engine, with the fuse box also changing sides in the engine compartment.
 For 2005, the engine was fitted with electronic throttle control, moving cruise control functions to the engine computer; further electronic controls were added to the transmission (renamed the 4R70E).
 The 28-spline axle was replaced by an improved 31-spline unit; in a minor change, the Town Car received a heated PCV valve.
 The transmission underwent further internal revisions for 2006, becoming the 4R75E.

 All Town Cars received Flex Fuel capability for 2009, enabling them to run on E85, gasoline, or any mixture of both.